Stuart Fairchild Player Props: Reds vs. Phillies

 Phillies Pitching Rankings

-- Phillies pitchers combine to allow 15 total home runs at a rate of 1.3 per game (to rank 17th in baseball).
+- Phillies pitchers combine to surrender 15 total home runs at a rate of 1.1 per game (to rank 11th in the league).

-- The Phillies will send Falter (0-1) to make his third start of the season.
+- The Phillies will send Strahm (1-0) to make his third start of the season.

-- The lefty last appeared on Saturday against the Cincinnati Reds, when he tossed five innings, allowing one earned run while giving up four hits.
+- His last time out came on Monday against the Miami Marlins, when the left-hander went five scoreless innings while allowing four hits.

 © 2023 Data Skrive.
 All rights reserved.